 Christopher G. Kanakry, M.D.

 Dr. Christopher Kanakry pursues basic, translational, and clinical research related to allogeneic hematopoietic cell transplantation.
 His work largely centers on better understanding and developing the use of post-transplantation cyclophosphamide as graft-versus-host disease prophylaxis.
-By deciphering the immunologic mechanisms underlying the clinical efficacy of post-transplantation cyclophosphamide as well as its immunologic impact, he hopes to make this approach a safer and more effective treatment for patients with malignant and non-malignant hematologic disorders.
+His work spans the generation of new mechanistic immunologic understandings in the laboratory and the direct translation of these understandings to the clinic in early phase clinical studies to improve transplant outcomes for patients with malignant and non-malignant hematologic diseases.